snrnats/doc-centre/docfx_project/pro/api/help/tracking_consignments.md

 # Tracking Consignments

-PRO's Tracking API enables you to drive embedded delivery tracking from your own website, without the need to pass customers off to a carrier portal.
+SortedPRO's Tracking API enables you to drive embedded delivery tracking from your own website, without the need to pass customers off to a carrier portal.
 This page explains how to use the Tracking API to get updates on a consignment's progress.

 ---